JaruSunIndigo/Aether.Extras/README.md

 VertexBuffer & IndexBuffers, make them Dynamic and WriteOnly.
 * 'VoxelModelImporter' - Import .vox files as 3D Models.
 * 'AtlasImporter' - Import sprite atlas.
 Supports .tmx files.
 Mipmaps are generated individually for each sprite, no color-leak.
 * 'TilemapImporter' - Import tilemap files.
 Supports .tmx files.
+Mipmaps are generated individually for each sprite, no color-leak.

 ## nkast.Aether.Animation

 Play animated 3D models and support for CPU animation.
 CPU animation is optimized using unsafe code, writing directly to mapped VertexBuffer memory using reflection (DirectX).

-## nkast.Aether.Graphics

-Draw Atlas sprites from TextureAtlas.
-Draw Tilemaps.

-## nkast.Aether.Shaders

-* 'FXAA' - MonoGame port of NVIDIA's FXAA 3.11 shader.
-* 'Deferred' - Deferred rendering.
-* 'InfiniteGrid' - Draws an Infinite Grid.
-* 'Tilemap' - Draws a Tilemap texture.